bright/new-www/content/jobs/senior-android-developer.md

 ## your responsibilities 🧑🏻‍💻👩🏻‍💻

-* working on one of Android mobile application **(1. transport & management app 2. app for construction company 3.
-POS application)**
+* working on one of Android mobile application
 * participate in software code reviews
 * have a direct contact with clients and advise in their decision making process
 * take part in knowledge sharing with the rest of a team